 A limited liability company, or LLC, is a business structure that offers its owners more flexibility than a traditional corporation while still providing liability protection.
 In North Carolina, you can form an LLC with one or multiple owners, who are called members.

 Are you feeling overwhelmed or unsure of the next step to take?
 Allow our step-by-step guide and our team to help you start and grow your LLC today.

 Starting an LLC in the Tar Heel State requires registering some paperwork with the North Carolina Secretary of State’s office.
-You’ll also have to check with local city and county offices to cover all the requirements of starting a new business in your area.
+You’ll also have to check with local city and county offices to cover all the requirements and show you how to get an LLC in NC.
 Here are the five basic steps showing you how to start an LLC in NC, and get you going on the road to starting an LLC in NC and your business success.

 The first step in forming your North Carolina LLC is to create a name for your new venture.
 There are legal requirements for business names that you must follow in North Carolina.
 For example, the name MUST NOT contain language that:

 You also can’t use the following words unless you prove that you’re legally qualified to perform the implied service:

 If you intend to operate as a wholesale business, you can use “wholesale” in your LLC’s name.
 You’ll have to submit a letter with your Articles of Organization to explain how you’ll comply with North Carolina wholesale business laws.
 Depending on the type of wholesale business, you may need to apply for a local or state license.